brianhigh/envh543/ex0618prob2d.md

 suppressMessages(load.pkg("PBSmodelling"))  # For unpackList()
 # Or use library() and take your chances...

+# Define an integer to use when setting the seed of the random number generator.
+seed <- 1

 # Set the number of simulations in the variability dimension.
 ndvar(5000)
 ```